Slovene Americans: History

 The first Slovenes in the United States were Catholic missionary priests in the early 19th century.
 Two of the earliest such missionaries were Anton Kappus and Frederic Baraga.
-Many of these early immigrants were bilingual Slovene-German speakers.
+Many of these early immigrants were bilingual Slovene - German speakers.
+Baraga's sister Antonija Höffern became the first Slovene woman to immigrate to the United States in 1837.

 The peak of emigration from what is now Slovenia was between 1860 and 1914; during this period, between 170,000 and 300,000 left areas that are now part of Slovenia.
 By 1880 there were around 1,000 Slovene Americans, many of whom worked in the Upper Midwest as miners; within 30 years, about 30,000 to 40,000 Slovenian immigrants lived in the area of Cleveland, Ohio, the center of Slovene American culture.
 The early waves of migrants were predominantly single men, many of whom (over 36% in the period 1899–1924) returned home after earning money in the United States, mostly in unskilled labor.
 Many stayed, however, and Slovene women followed in settling in the United States.

 In 1914, Cleveland was the third most-populous Slovene city in the world, after Trieste and Ljubljana.
 Within Cleveland, Slovene Americans developed their own cultural and social institutions, including Slovene-owned groceries, bars, furniture stores, clothing shops, and other businesses; Catholic parishes and elementary schools; mutual aid and fraternal societies; and even a Slovene bank (established in St. Clair, Cleveland in 2010).
 By the 1930s, five out of 32 members of the Cleveland City Council were Slovene.
 Most Slovene Americans living in Cleveland eventually moved to the city's suburbs, although cultural institutions within the city limits remain significant.
 The Cleveland metropolitan area remains home to the largest population of Slovenians in the world outside of Slovenia.